cheerful/freckle-apidocs/content/v2/users.md

 ## Give a User Access to Projects

-<div class="note warning">Currently, only freelancers are affected by project access rules.</div>
+<div class="note">Currently, only freelancers are affected by project access rules.</div>

 Giving a User Access to a project allows them to view and create entries and expenses for the project.
 Any projects the user already has access to are ignored.